Tilikum was at the center of the 2013 CNN documentary "Blackfish"

-"Despite the best care available, like all aging animals, he battles chronic health issues that are taking a greater toll as he ages," SeaWorld said on its website
+"He battles chronic health issues that are taking a greater toll as he ages," SeaWorld says

 “However, the suspected bacteria is very resistant to treatment and a cure for his illness has not been found,” SeaWorld said.